akouz/HBus/Devices/03_WiFi_Gateway/WiFi_Gateway/README.md

 > const char* password = "your_password";

-In case of lost connection, sketch will try to re-connect to WiFi access point, see void coos_task_reconnect(void).
+In case of lost WiFi connection, sketch tries to restore it, see void coos_task_reconnect(void).

 ## MQTT broker